vinayak1729-web/Chrome-Sahayaka/README.md

-# 🚀 **AI Learner** - Your Personal AI Tutor & Fun Zone Extension 🌟
+# 🚀 **ChromeSAHAYAK** - Your Personal AI Tutor & Fun Zone Extension 🌟

-**AI Learner** is a Chrome extension that brings learning and entertainment to your fingertips!
+**ChromeSAHAYAK** is a Chrome extension that brings learning and entertainment to your fingertips!
 Using Chrome's built-in AI APIs like Prompt API, Speech Recognition, and more, this extension is your go-to AI tutor, voice assistant, YouTube transcriber, and creative buddy—all in one! 🎓🎉

 ---